 - Kidney damage caused by the drug cyclosporine.
 There is early evidence that taking cordyceps with cyclosporine can reduce kidney damage caused by cyclosporine in people with kidney transplants.

-- Hepatitis B. Early evidence shows that taking cordyceps by mouth might improve liver function in people with hepatitis B. However, cordyceps seems to be less effective than astragalus and polygonum (fo-ti).
+- Hepatitis B. Early evidence shows that taking cordyceps by mouth might improve liver function in people with hepatitis B. However, cordyceps seems to be less effective than the supplements astragalus and polygonum (fo-ti).

 - Sexual desire.
 Early research suggests that taking a specific cordyceps product (CordyMax Cs-4) daily for 40 days can improve sex drive in people with low sex drive.

 - Kidney transplant.
-Early research shows that taking cordyceps along with conventional treatments does not improve 1-year survival, prevent transplant rejection, or reduce the risk of infection in people who received a kidney transplant.
-However, taking cordyceps might reduce the amount of conventional treatment that is needed.
-It might also reduce the risk of chronic allograft nephropathy, which is the leading cause of kidney transplant failure.
+Early research shows that taking cordyceps with low-dose cyclosporine can improve 1-year survival, prevent transplant rejection, and reduce the risk of infection similar to taking standard dose cyclosporine in people who received a kidney transplant.
+Also cordyceps seems to improve kidney transplant survival, kidney transplant rejection, and infection similar to azathioprine when taken with medications to prevent organ rejection.
+It might also reduce the risk of long-term impaired kidney function called chronic allograft nephropathy.
+This is the leading cause of kidney transplant failure.

 - Breathing disorders.